chaosmedia-tim/2023-equipe-e-chaos-temporel/journaux/semaine8.md

 ## échec

---> Jean-Chrystophe: aucun a reporter.
+--> Jean-Chrystophe: aucun a reporté.